The Hamptons (Seinfeld)

-"The Hamptons" is the 85th episode of the NBC sitcom Seinfeld.
-This is the 21st episode for the fifth season.
+"The Hamptons" is the 85th episode of the NBC sitcom Seinfeld, the 21st episode of the fifth season.
 It aired on May 12, 1994.
-This was the final produced episode of the fifth season, although it aired as the penultimate episode of the season.
-The episode follows the main characters' misadventures during a weekend visiting friends in the Hamptons: everyone but George sees George's girlfriend topless on the beach, Elaine is puzzled by a man's use of the word "breathtaking", Kramer steals lobsters from a commercial fishing trap, and George is a victim of "shrinkage" when Jerry's girlfriend sees him changing after he came out of the pool.
+The episode follows the main characters' misadventures during a weekend visiting friends in the Hamptons: everyone but George sees George's girlfriend topless on the beach, Elaine is puzzled by a man's use of the word "breathtaking", Kramer steals lobsters from a commercial fishing trap, and George is a victim of penile shrinkage when Jerry's girlfriend sees him changing after he had been in the pool.